NaturalHistoryMuseum/ckanext-dev/README.md

 ckanext-dev
 ===========

-CKAN extension for development tools.
-This provides:
+CKAN extension that provides various development tools :

 - An IPython shell, run within the CKAN environment, started as a paster script ;
 - A configuration option to start PyCharm remote debugger session

-setup
+Setup
 ------

 To enable the remote debugger session, you need: